JBlitzar/chafa-yt/readme/install-instructions.md

 # Installation instructions

-_A fork in the road appears_
+_Two roads diverged in a yellow wood_

-1. I can read and am okay with installing a few dependencies (recommended)
+1. I can read and am okay with copy-pasting a few commands depending on my system (recommended)

    1. Go [here](real-installation-instructions.md)!